|Rating:||8.2 / 10|

 The meal comes in a bag that is well designed and the bottom opens out to provide a flat base if you want to leave the bowl at home.
 Unlike Back County and Outdoor Gourmet, the Campers Pantry meals don’t have a tear point to make the food easier to access.
 This doesn’t bother me as I prefer to use a long handled spoon and leave the bag intact otherwise you can end up a big mess in your rubbish bag.

 So what is the final verdict?
-I must admit that while the taste of this meal is pretty good and I’m generally not a fan of vegetable and pasta dishes.
-While I would be quite happy to eat this I usually prefer a bit more spice as well as a bit of protein.
+I must admit that while the taste of this meal is pretty good and I’m generally not a fan of vegetable and pasta dishes I would quite happy to eat this even though I usually prefer a bit more spice as well as a bit of protein.
 I think that vegetarians along with most hikers will find this a good option.

 If you have eaten Campers Pantry Vegetarian Pasta meal we’d like to hear from you.
 Post your comment or questions below

 Campers Pantry Vegetarian Pasta meal as purchased